Gabby Thomas (Emmerdale): Storylines

 Gabby is born on Christmas Day to Bernice Blackstock (Samantha Giles), and a DNA test later reveals Ashley Thomas (John Middleton) to be her father.
 Bernice does not take to motherhood easily and leaves the village as she divorces her father in 2002.
 Gabby occasionally visits her mother, who later marries a man named Charlie Willis in 2004 and has a second daughter, Dee Dee (Mia Gibson-Reed).
 Gabby and her half-brother Arthur (Alfie Clarke) both learn that Ashley has dementia.
 In Bernice's salon, Gabby discovers a sex tape of Kerry Wyatt (Laura Norton) and Dan Spencer (Liam Fox) and she shares it online.
 Bernice discovers Gabby is responsible for leaking the video and Gabby is forced to clean at the salon.
 When Bernice refuses to let Gabby get her eyebrows done, Gabby draws them on with permanent maker and Bernice does not allow her to go on a skiing trip.
 When alcohol is found, Ashley suspects it belongs to Laurel, but it is discovered that it belongs to Gabby.
 Gabby confesses to Ashley, who reacts angrily to her underage drinking.

 Gabby develops feeling for friend Jacob Gallagher (Joe-Warren Plant) and goes on a date with him.
 Jacob later tells his father, David Metcalfe (Matthew Wolfenden), that Gabby and Lachlan White (Thomas Atkinson) broke into Eric Pollard's (Chris Chittell) house and took his ring.
 When Ashley discovers what she has done, he tells Bernice that he wants Gabby to live with him full-time.
 Gabby overhears Ashley and his wife, Laurel Thomas (Charlotte Bellamy), discussing discipline methods, with Laurel suggesting boundaries.
 Gabby and Liv Flaherty (Isobel Steele) break into Victoria Barton's (Isabel Hodgins) house and take her clothes.
-Ashley and Laurel find out that Gabby is responsible for the robbery, as well as discoveringthat she has stolen Sandy Thomas' (Freddie Jones) pension.
+Ashley and Laurel find out that Gabby is responsible for the robbery, as well as discovering that she has stolen Sandy Thomas' (Freddie Jones) pension.
 Gabby fails to apologise and Ashley reports her to the police.
 Gabby admits to Ashley that she is scared that he will die and they make up and Gabby apologises to her family.
 Laurel later gives birth to Gabby's half-sister, Dotty Thomas (Tilly-Rue Foster/Ellerie Carroll).
 Laurel decides to move Ashley into full time care, upsetting Gabby and Arthur.
 Gabby accompanies Laurel to take Ashley to his care home and Laurel reassures Gabby she can still live with her as she still sees her as her daughter.
 When Laurel is told that Ashley is not responding to treatment and that the family should start saying goodbye, Gabby stays with Bernice, struggling to come to terms with Ashley being set to die.
 She wants to say goodbye to Ashley, but he dies before she can.